sagiegurari/cargo-make/docs/_includes/content.md

     cargo make [FLAGS] [OPTIONS] [TASK]

 FLAGS:
-        --experimental      Allows access unsupported experimental predefined tasks.
+        --disable-check-for-updates    Disables the update check during startup --experimental                 Allows access unsupported experimental predefined tasks.
     -h, --help                         Prints help information
         --list-all-steps               Lists all known steps
-        --no-workspace      Disable workspace support (tasks are triggered on workspace and not on members) --print-steps       Only prints the steps of the build in the order they will be invoked but without invoking them -v, --verbose           Sets the log level to verbose (shorthand for --loglevel verbose) -V, --version           Prints version information
+        --no-workspace                 Disable workspace support (tasks are triggered on workspace and not on members) --print-steps                  Only prints the steps of the build in the order they will be invoked but without invoking them
+    -v, --verbose                      Sets the log level to verbose (shorthand for --loglevel verbose) -V, --version                      Prints version information

 OPTIONS:
         --cwd <DIRECTORY>         Will set the current working directory.
 The search for the makefile will be from this directory if defined.